Kevinolm10/Motion-balance/TESTING.md

 - Hamburger menu flexbox bug.
 The hamburger does not stay where it should and places itself a little bit out of the screen.

+- Some of the packages and dependencies followed through to my requirements when migrating to vscode so some stuff needs to be removed

 ---

 ## Validation